jessica-chan-5/ultrasonic-c-scan-segmentation-for-composites/README.md

 3. Move all formatted raw UT C-scan data into the Input folder

-4. Open `test.m` and edit Section ii to be a string array list of your file names, when adjusting parameters, you will only have one file name, but in general it will look like this:
+4. Open `test.m` and edit Section ii to be a string array list of your file names.
+When adjusting parameters, you will only have one file name, but in general it will look like this:

-   ` fileNames = ["sample-1";"sample-2",”sample-3”];  `
+   ` fileNames = ["sample-1";"sample-2","sample-3"];  `

 If there is a sample with front and back side C-scans, `fileNames` should be formatted as the following:

-   ` fileNames = ["sample-1";"sample-1-back”];  `
+   ` fileNames = ["sample-1";"sample-1-back"];  `

 5. In Section A, update `delim` and `fileExt` to the character delimiter and file extension (including '.', i.e. '.csv')